 To find the treasure, you must see a rainbow first.
-And to improve your brand, you need to get to know two groups of brand elements.
+And to improve your brand, you need to have a good grasp of the two groups of brand elements.

 When I published the article about storytelling in the time of corona, I was feeling optimistic.

-It was July, and the first wave of covid ended.
-The countries started to open their borders slowly to each other, and we began to enjoy (partial) freedom of movement.
+It was July, and the first wave of Covid-19 ended.
+The countries started to open their borders slowly to each other, whereas we began to enjoy (limited) freedom of movement.

 That’s why I wrote about coronavirus ads that reached the planet of the Little Prince in the past tense.

-- I hoped we would no longer find ourselves trapped on tiny planets of apartments and houses, in the dark universe of quarantine and social distance.
+Furthermore, I was hoping that we would no longer be nor feel “trapped” on our tiny planets of flats and houses, in the dark universe of quarantine and social distance.

-Nevertheless, November brought us new measures and recommendations.
+Nevertheless, November brought us new measures and recommendations regarding coronavirus.

-Once again, we must retreat to our tiny planets.
-We’re supposed to look towards the light of distant stars and fight not to drown in another wave of virus and fear.
+Once again, we must retreat to our tiny planets and look towards the light of distant stars, fighting not to drown in another wave of virus and fear.

-But in this post, I won’t write about stars.
-I’ll write about another symbol that stood out during the months of the fight against coronavirus.
+I’ll write about a symbol that stood out during the months of the fight against coronavirus.

 Would you like to know which are tangible and which intangible brand elements?
 Are you interested in discovering the differences between them?